 Auto and robo-advisor platforms have made investing easier and more accessible.

 Don’t be afraid of hidden service fees or covert contracts.
-It’s all rather transparent: Firstrade makes their money through broker-assisted trades.
+It’s all rather transparent: Firstrade makes its money through broker-assisted trades.

 Broker-assisted trades provide investors with personal attention from trained professionals.
 Whether you need general stock advice, are without the internet or means to perform a trade yourself, or are in the business of selling specialty securities, you may need a live broker to assist you.

-We’ll explore in greater detail Firstrade’s fees and, more specifically, their broker-assisted option.
+We’ll explore in greater detail Firstrade’s fees and, more specifically, its broker-assisted option.

 Firstrade – Streamlined Investing

 In business since 1985, Firstrade was originally started to serve the varied needs of dispossessed Chinese immigrants.
 It also looks to provide them with financial tools that were first and foremost easy to use.
 Since shifting away from the practices of a traditional brokerage firm, Firstrade has retained this customer-first ethos by facilitating commission-free trading and providing its users with free-market research and educational resources.